 Through anonymous phone calls to Basque media outlets, ETA vehemently denied involvement.

-Islamic militants with possible ties to Al Qaeda were designated later as the prime suspects.
+Islamic militants who were based in Spain but inspired by al Qaeda were designated later as the prime suspects.

 March 11, 2004 - Spanish Interior Minister Angel Acebes states that authorities can't rule out the possibility the bombings "might be linked with the Arab world."
 Al Qaeda is known for large, coordinated attacks.

 March 13, 2004 - An al Qaeda claim of responsibility is made via video tape by a man speaking in Arabic with a Moroccan accent.

 March 13, 2004 - Five people are arrested in connection to the case 60 hours after the bombings.
 Three of those arrested are Moroccans, and two are Indian.
 Prepaid phone cards and a cell phone from backpacks found at the bombing site link the five to the investigation.

 March 14, 2004 - The Spanish Interior Ministry releases the names of five people detained in connection with the attacks.
 The men were identified as Jamal Zougam, Mohamed Bekkali, Mohamed Cahoui, Vinay Kohly and Sureh Komar.